 Interaction design is usually done in context of a collaborative team.
 In order to collaborate effectively, the interaction designer must be knowledgeable in the discipline of their peers.
 My background as a web developer enables me to collaborate with developers and engineers very effectively.
 After all, I can speak their language and understand their concerns.
-Being able to code also allows me to prototype designs at a high fidelity more quickly.
+Being able to code also allows me to quickly prototype designs at a high fidelity.
 The following are several recent projects where I played a technical role.

 What the Book

 Exhibition companion piece for the AIGA

 50books/50covers is an annual competition run by the AIGA, featuring the best in book and book cover design.
 This year’s exhibition was designed by Barbara de Wilde – my friend and classmate at SVA Interaction Design.
-We hatched the idea for whatthebook.org to take a snapshot of how people on the web see the book today, just as the forces of technology is unbundling the publishing industry and the book itself.
+We hatched the idea for whatthebook.org to take a snapshot of how people on the web see the book today, when the forces of technology are unbundling the publishing industry and the book itself.

 Taking art directions from Barbara, I designed and developed the site using responsive design principles and a few AJAX tricks.
 The idea was to translate the experience of participating at the exhibit into the online world.
 My focus was to make each interaction as intuitive as possible, leaving room for the visitor to contemplate the questions and their reactions.
 The backend was developed using the CodeIgniter framework.